sanfinity-Iot/openremote/Developer-Guide:-Installing-and-using-Docker.md

-All OpenRemote projects are delivered as Docker images, you'll need a Docker host to run containers and service stacks.
+All OpenRemote projects are delivered as Docker images that support `linux/aarch64` and `linux/amd64`, you'll need a Docker host to run containers and service stacks.

 ## Local Engine